jon-lat/wazuh-soc-lab/README.md

 The lab uses Wazuh as a SIEM platform to collect and analyze security events from a Windows endpoint.
 The goal was to simulate basic SOC analyst workflows such as monitoring authentication activity and investigating endpoint events.

 Wazuh Homepage:

 ![Wazuh Homepage](screenshots/wazuh-homepage.png)

 Windows Agent Connection:

 ![Windows Agent](screenshots/windows-agent.png)

-## Technologies Used

-- Wazuh SIEM
-- Ubuntu Server
-- Windows Endpoint
-- Virtualization (KVM/libvirt)
-- Windows Event Logs
-- Linux administration

 ## Lab Setup

-The environment consists of:

-- Ubuntu Server hosting the Wazuh platform
-- Windows VM acting as a monitored endpoint
+The lab consists of an Ubuntu Server VM running Wazuh and a Windows VM acting as a monitored endpoint.

-- Wazuh Agent forwarding Windows security events to the SIEM dashboard
+The Wazuh agent forwards Windows security logs to the SIEM dashboard for analysis.

 ## Detection Scenarios

 ### Successful Logon (Event ID 4624)

+Correct Password entered by user in Windows login screen.

 A successful authentication event was generated and analyzed through the Wazuh dashboard.

-This demonstrates endpoint visibility and Windows authentication monitoring.

 Screenshot: